 The NHTSA estimates that 40% of a car’s exterior is hidden by blind spots.
 That’s why so many of accidents occurring today happen because of the blind spots.
 Automakers released a solution to this with the Blindspot Warning.

 Using radar or cameras, the system alerts drivers when another vehicle or object is in the blind spot.
 Often it comes from an audible signal or indicator that flashes on the side-mirror or A-pillar.
-This is one of the car safety features you don’t want to neglect.
+This is one of the auto safety features you don’t want to neglect.

 4. Rearview Camera